 Gender discrimination and social exclusion are pervasive and hold everyone back in all dimensions of human development.
-Women and girls are overrepresented in the extreme poor, and are disproportionately affected by conflict and poverty; in two thirds of countries women are more likely than men to report food security and women and girls are fourteen times as likely as men to die in a disaster.6 The Sustainable Development Goals (SDGs) center gender equality as the fundamental human right that, if achieved, is the best chance humanity has to address the most pressing challenges of our time, from conflict to environmental degradation.
+Women and girls are overrepresented in the extreme poor, and are disproportionately affected by conflict and poverty.
+In two thirds of countries, women are more likely than men to report food security and women and girls are fourteen times as likely as men to die in a disaster.
+The Sustainable Development Goals (SDGs) consider gender equality the fundamental human right that, if achieved, is the best chance humanity has to address the most pressing challenges of our time, from conflict to environmental degradation.
 Gender equality is critical to the achievement of all seventeen SDGs, but monitoring reports show that implementation is entirely too slow.
-While the challenges facing women, girls and other socially marginalized people are daunting, the connections between their systemic inequality and stymied global progress could not be more clear.
+While the challenges facing women, girls, and other socially marginalized people are daunting, the connections between their systemic inequality and stymied global progress could not be more clear.
+7

 At Mercy Corps, we take the bold commitments of the SDGs as a collective call to action.
-As a values-driven organization, we want the way we work and the change we are working towards to be in line with those values, particularly justice and equality.
+As a values-driven organization, we want the way we work and the change we are working toward to be in line with those values, particularly justice and equality.

-^{2.} FOR FURTHER READING SEE: ACT FOR IMPACT GRANTS I AND II FINAL REPORTS, 2019 COMPLEX PROGRAM GENDER AUDIT, MERCY CORPS' GENDER STRATEGY (2015-2018), GDI GLOBAL ASSESSMENT, EXTERNAL REPORTS FROM THE CULVER CRISIS 3.
-RAO ET ALL, GENDER AT WORK: THEORY AND PRACTICE FOR 21ST CENTURY ORGANIZATIONS 4.
-CRENSHAW, KIMBERLE (1989).
-DEMAGINALIZING THE INTERSECTION OF RACE AND SEX: A BLACK FEMINIST CRITIQUE OF ANTIDISCRIMINATION DOCTRINE, FEMINIST THEORY AND ANTIRACIST POLITICS HTTPS://PHILPAPERS.ORG/ARCHIVE/CREDTI.PDF 5.
-OXFAM CANNADA HTTPS://WHILPAPERS.ORG/ARCHIVE/CREDTI.PDF 6.
-"TURNING PROMISES INTO ACTION: GENDER EQUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://WWW.UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER EQUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://WWW.UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER EQUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://WWW.UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER EQUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT, SUSTAINABLE DEVELOPMENT, SUSTAINABLE DEVELOPMENT, SUSTAINABLE DEVELOPMENT, SUSTAINABLE DEVELOPMENT, GENDER EQUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT, SUSTAINABLE DEVELOPMENT, GOALS MONITORING REPORT, UN WOMEN
+- 2. FOR FURTHER READING, SEE: ACT FOR IMPACT GRANTS I AND II FINAL REPORTS, 2019 COMPLEX PROGRAM GENDER AUDIT, MERCY CORPS' GENDER STRATEGY (2015-2018), GDI GLOBAL ASSESSMENT, EXTERNAL REPORTS FROM THE CULVER CRISIS.
+3. RAO ET ALL, GENDER AT WORK: THEORY AND PRACTICE FOR 21ST CENTURY ORGANIZATIONS.
+4. KIMBERLE CRENSHAW, "DEMARGINAUZING THE INTERSECTION OF RACE AND SEX: A BLACK FEMINIST CRITIQUE OF ANTIDISCRIMINATION DOCTRINE, FEMINIST THEORY AND ANTIRACIST POLITICS" (1989), HTTPS://PHILPAPERS.ORG/ARCHIVE/CREDTI.PDF.
+5. OXFAM CANADA, HTTPS://WWW.CANWACH.CA/SITES/DEFAULT/FILES/2019-11/CAT-GJO-V6%20SINGLES.PDF.
+6. "TURNING PROMISES INTO ACTION: GENDER FOUALITY IN THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://WWW.UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER-EQUALITY-IN-THE-2030-AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://WWW.UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER-EQUALITY-IN-THE-2030-AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://NOW UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER-EQUALITY-IN-THE-2030-AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN: HTTPS://NOW UNWOMEN.ORG//MEDIA/HEADQUARTERS/ATTACHMENTS/SECTIONS/LIBRARY/PUBLICATIONS/2018/SDG-REPORT-GENDER-EQUALITY-IN-THE-2030-AGENDA FOR SUSTAINABLE DEVELOPMENT," SUSTAINABLE DEVELOPMENT GOALS MONITORING REPORT, UN WOMEN.